 Cut to the dining car of the “Orient Express”, Craig sits there in his Goldfinger dinner jacket, complete with red carnation (wink), looking pasty as ever when compared to the stark white of the jacket, when Swann enters in a satin gown that looks remarkably like the nighty she wore in Tangiers.
 This is all rather comical as their clothing suggests a grand ball, but they are only one of three couples in a dining car on a Moroccan desert train, why bother?
 Sweat pants and a T-shirt would be classier than the location deserves.
 She reaches the table and says “You shouldn’t stare” Craig replies “You shouldn’t look like that.”
 Ugh, suddenly I find myself in Iowa, as I’m surrounded by corn!
 I mean really, you had 4 writers work on this “film” for the better part of 3 years and that’s the best you could do!
 Craig offers her an aperitif to which she says “I don’t know, they get me in to trouble, make me do crazy things”, you mean like go to bed in one outfit and wake up in another, such as you did after a glass of wine in the last scene?

-She orders a "dirty martini”, to which Craig says “Make that two”, so much for Fleming’s Bond!
+She orders a “dirty martini”, to which Craig says “Make that two”, so much for Fleming’s Bond!
 The man who “…takes a great deal of pleasure in what I eat and drink”.
 Bond didn’t just knock back “Whatever she’s having”, he would have specified “Medium dry vodka martini, shaken until ice cold, add a thick slice of lemon peel”.
-This over time has been shortened to “Shaken not stirred”, but you get the point, he’s not swilling dirty martinis or cosmos or whatever, especially as they established last scene this is a suicide mission, very well making this his last drink.
+This over time has been shortened to “Shaken not stirred”, but you get the point, he’s not swilling dirty martinis or cosmos or what have you, especially as they established last scene this is a suicide mission, very well making this his last drink.